wp-plugins/caascade/readme.txt

 With reCaptcha keys you can help prevent spam and other abuse of your Caascade account requests.
 Configure the public and private key settings to automatically add a reCaptcha form to all your widgets.
 The Wordpress module also includes support for reCaptcha themes.

+3. Why does my request hang after it says 'Computing...'

+Check your router settings on the Caascade options page.
+The default address is 'https://route.tetragy.com'.

 References

 - http://maxima.sourceforge.net